aseedb/CryoVesNet-Manuscript/manuscript.md

 3) Generalization test tomograms: 12 mouse primary neuronal culture tomograms.

 Each tomogram was split into patches of 32^3^ voxels.
-These patches were fed in the U-Net, which output a probability mask for those patches.
+These patches were fed in the U-Net, which outputs a probability mask for those patches.
 To obtain a complete probability mask, the patches are stitched back together (Figure {@fig:pipeline}, Figure {@fig:suppl_tom_slice}).
 The probability mask was then binarized with a global threshold step.